HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 }}

 The good news is that in 2024, fewer websites are using this performance anti-pattern.
 In 2022, 18% of mobile websites were lazy-loading their LCP images.
 By 2024, this decreased to 16%.

+In terms of the specific lazy-loading technique used, 9.5% of mobile websites natively lazy-load their LCP images with the `loading=lazy` attribute.
+This is very similar to the 9.8% of sites we saw in 2022.
+However, the biggest improvement came from custom approaches.
+This year we see 6.7% of mobile websites using a custom approach, for example hiding the LCP image source behind the `data-src` attribute, which is down from 8.8% in 2022.

 #### CSS background images